-There are regular black and white striped poles which mark the trail, and these are a great help, but the poles do not cover every twist and turn of the trail, and are easy to lose sight of in places.
+There are regular black and white striped poles that mark the trail, and these are a great help, but the poles do not cover every twist and turn of the trail, and are easy to lose sight of in places.
 Also, it looks like there used to be an information panel in the parking area, but it was gone when I visited, and signage is non-existent over the course of the walk, so it can be hard to interpret the sites.

 The trail is only two miles long and doesn't cover any great gain or loss of elevation, but it still took me two hours to complete.
 Of course, I did stop to take plenty of photos!

 Now, don't let all those warnings put you off - I had a great time following the Trail, and I highly recommend it if you enjoy archaeology.
 Seeing so many prehistoric sites so close together is a real treat, and the landscape is simply stunning on a clear day.